 1. Rikki (Hart University)

 Rikki is the first book of the Hart University series.
-It contains some mild enemies to lovers’ tropes for those of you who are a little bit apprehensive about reading something labeled cute.
-The book is about Rikki and Sam, who’ve been enemies since junior high.
+It contains some mild enemies lovers’ tropes for those apprehensive about reading something labeled cute.
+The book is about Rikki and Sam, enemies since junior high.
 They end up at the same college in the same dorm and decide that they’re going to have a truce.
-A part of this truce is that Rikki will go ahead and model for Sam.
+A part of this truce is that Rikki will model for Sam.

 Sam is in an art class, and he’s sculpting Rikki from Clay, which is pretty romantic and cute.
 From there, if you aren’t comfy with the bed, squeeze in good times.
-This will be a good book for you because there is no explicit on-page sex.
-But there’s still a good amount of sexual tension and a certain sensuality.
+This will be a good book for you because there is no explicit on-page sex or without spice.
+But there’s still much sexual tension and a certain sensuality.
 It felt very realistic.
 There wasn’t any other woman drama.
-So it adds an even deeper dimension of reality to the story.
+So, it adds an even deeper dimension of reality to the story.

 Author: Abigail Strom